 Essentially, the more rooms you have, the higher the value of your property, and actually, “knocking through” to splice two rooms together and make space in this way will reduce the value of your property.
 So it’s best to think about adding space in other ways, such as converting a loft, basement, or garage into an extra room.
 A further bedroom, a utility room, downstairs bathroom, or study are all selling points, and of course, you’re unlikely to need planning permission for this kind of conversion.

 Refreshing the kitchen

-Tatty and dated kitchen units are simply going to lower your selling price, as buyers will have the time and money costs of replacing them in mind.
+Tatty and dated kitchen units are simply going to lower your sale or rental price.
+Buyers will have to consider the time and money implications of replacing them.
 However, a nice trick is that you don’t have to shell out on a whole new kitchen – simply by replacing or refinishing the cabinet doors you can create a sleek, shiny and modern look.
 If you’re handy, refinishing or replacing doors can be done over the course of a long weekend, but otherwise, or to save yourself the time, hiring a good carpenter will result in a perfect finish and of course will be substantially cheaper than fitting a whole new kitchen.
 As ever, little details will make a difference, and replacing plastic light switch and socket covers with chrome or brushed aluminum is a smart plan.
-A manky kitchen floor is quite off putting – any kind of new floor covering will add value, but of course a posh stone or tile one will add the most.
+A tired kitchen floor is quite off putting – any kind of new floor covering will add value, but stone or tile will often add the most.

 What to know the value of your home?